ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/server/data-migration.markdown

 Next, you need to provide the migration configuration:

-- `Resource type` - whether you are going to import a database of a file system
+- `Resource type` - whether you are going to import a database or a file system
 - `Data directory` - the absolute path to 3.x data directory
 - `Data exporter` - the absolute path to `Raven.StorageExporter.exe` - RavenDB 3.5 tool that can be found on [ravendb.net](http://ravendb.net/download) as a part of the tools package.
 Please make sure to use the latest version (patch or stable).